Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 Unlike its friends, the Hammer Curl and the Reverse Curl, the Standard Bicep Curl locks onto your biceps with laser precision.

-There are different ways to do a standard bicep curl in order to build a bigger and stronger biceps.
+There are different ways to do a standard bicep curl to build bigger and stronger biceps.

 Note: In the study conducted, they found that the EZ barbell curl showed the highest overall electromyography (EMG) activity in the biceps brachii (BB) and brachioradialis (BR) muscles compared to the dumbbell curl (DC) and barbell curl (BC) variants.